-Today, I have a special article for you: the reasons why you should consider making Romania your new home or at least home base when exploring Europe.
-Today’s article is written by our reader, JC, who accepted my proposal to write this piece, sharing with us his point of view on this situation.
-It’s a nice read!
+Today, I have a special article for you: the reasons why you should consider making Romania your new home or at least your home base when exploring Europe.

 Let’s also presume that you aren’t put off or discouraged by a hearty four season climate, including hot summers and cold winters.
 The good news is that you may even be one of those that find the seasonal changes appealing.